-Role Key Responsibilities Computing Curriculum • to oversee the delivery of the E-safety element of the Computing Leader curriculum N. 1 D '1 to liaise with the E-safety coordinator regularly Network Provider to report any E-safety related issues that arises, to the E-safety coordinator. • to ensure that users may only access the school's networks through an authorised and properly enforced password protection policy, in which passwords are regularly changed to ensure that provision exists for misuse detection and malicious attack e.g. keeping virus protection up to date) to ensure the security of the school ICT system to ensure that access controls / encryption exist to protect personal and sensitive information held on school-owned devices • the school's policy on web filtering is applied and updated on a regular basis • the Network Provider is informed of issues relating to the filtering keeps up to date with the school's E-safety policy and technical information in order to effectively carry out their E-safety role and to inform and update others as relevant that the use of the school network and email system is regularly monitored in order that any misuse or attempted misuse can be reported to the E-safety Co-ordinator for investigation • to ensure appropriate backup procedures exist so that critical information and systems can be recovered in the event of a disaster. to keep up-to-date documentation of the school's e-security and technical procedures to ensure that all data held on pupils on the school office machines have appropriate access controls in place Teachers to embed E-safety issues in all aspects of the curriculum and other school activities • to supervise and guide pupils appropriately when engaged in learning activities involving online technology (including, extracurricular and extended school activities if relevant) • to ensure that pupils are fully aware of research skills and are fully aware of legal issues relating to electronic content such as copyright laws to report any issues in accordance with the Safeguarding Policy All staff to read, understand and help promote the school's E-safety policies and guidance • to read, understand, sign and adhere to the school staff Acceptable Use Agreement to report any suspected misuse or problem to the E-safety coordinator to maintain an awareness of current E-safety issues and guidance e.g. through CPD to model safe, responsible and professional behaviours in their own use of technology to ensure that any digital communications with pupils should be on a professional level and only through school based systems, never through personal mechanisms, e.g. email, text, mobile phones etc. to report any issues in accordance with the Safeguarding Policy
+Role Key Responsibilities Computing Curriculum • to oversee the delivery of the e-safety element of the Computing Leader curriculum N. 1 D '1 to liaise with the e-safety coordinator regularly Network Provider • to report any e-safety related issues that arises, to the e-safety coordinator. • to ensure that users may only access the school's networks through an authorised and properly enforced password protection policy, in which passwords are regularly changed to ensure that provision exists for misuse detection and malicious attack e.g. keeping virus protection up to date) to ensure the security of the school ICT system to ensure the security of the school ic i system to ensure that access controls / encryption exist to protect personal and sensitive information held on school-owned devices • the school's policy on web filtering is applied and updated on a regular basis • the Network Provider is informed of issues relating to the filtering • keeps up to date with the school's e-safety policy and technical information in order to effectively carry out their e-safety role and to inform and update others as relevant that the use of the school network and email system is regularly monitored in order that any misuse or attempted misuse can be reported to the E-Safety Co-ordinator for investigation • to ensure appropriate backup procedures exist so that critical information and systems can be recovered in the event of a disaster. to keep up-to-date documentation of the school's e-security and technical procedures to ensure that all data held on pupils on the school office machines have appropriate access controls in place Teachers to embed e-safety issues in all aspects of the curriculum and other school activities to supervise and guide pupils appropriately when engaged in learning activities involving online technology (including, extra- curricular and extended school activities if relevant) • to ensure that pupils are fully aware of research skills and are fully aware of legal issues relating to electronic content such as copyright laws to report any issues in accordance with the Safeguarding Policy All staff to read, understand and help promote the school's e-safety policies and guidance to read, understand, sign and adhere to the school staff Acceptable Use Agreement to report any suspected misuse or problem to the e-safety coordinator • to maintain an awareness of current e-safety issues and guidance e.g. through CPD to model safe, responsible and professional behaviours in their own use of technology to ensure that any digital communications with pupils should be on a professional level and only through school based systems, never through personal mechanisms, e.g. email, text, mobile phones etc. to report any issues in accordance with the Safeguarding Policy